douly20/SlotNotifier/README.md

 ## Usage

 Open the extension.
 In the pop up box you can put the pin code of the area for which you wish to check the slots.
 Click on Submit.

 ![Create screen](media/images/create_screen.png)

 The script for checking the slots has been triggered.
-It will keep on running in background checking the slots ..while you can continue sipping your coffee :P
+It will keep on running in background checking the slots ..while you can continue sipping your coffee :stuck_out_tongue:

 ![View screen](media/images/view_screen.png)